 On April 23, 1910, President Theodore Roosevelt gave one of his most famous speeches at the Sorbonne in Paris, France.
 Known as the “Man In the Arena” speech, but actually titled “Citizenship in a Republic” TR contrasted the bold man of action to the “timid souls that neither know victory or defeat.”
 A man of action himself, and the youngest president, Teddy Roosevelt had numerous times been in the arena.
 Here are 10 reasons why Theodore Roosevelt is one of the greatest of Americans.

 Roosevelt understood better than most politicians the importance of sea power as a projection of a nation’s power and prestige.
-Sending the fleet around the world advised all nations, friendly and enemy to the US that the United States was a major actor on the international scene and was assuming its rightful place among the world powers.
+Sending the fleet around the world advised all nations, friendly and enemy alike that the United States was a major actor on the international scene and was assuming its rightful place among the world powers.
 His advice to “Speak softly and carry a big stick” was evidenced by this operation.